-The Retail Survey conducted by Hay Group is comprised of approximately 100 companies (listed in Appendix A) in the retail and wholesale industry and provides comparable compensation information by controlling for differences in companies' revenue size and in the scope of responsibility of different executives.
+The survey conducted by Hay Group is comprised of more than 100 companies in the retail and wholesale industry and provides comparable compensation information by controlling for differences in companies' revenue size and in the scope of responsibility of different executives.
+In August 2012, the Compensation Committee, at the advice of Hay Group, began using a subset of Hay Group's survey which consists of 54 companies (Retail Survey as listed in Appendix A) for executive compensation market assessment.
+The Compensation Committee believes that these companies are engaged in businesses more similar to the Company's business than the other companies in Hay Group's survey because they are largely apparel and related products retailers or department stores who primarily sell apparel and related products.
 In addition, our Compensation Committee has established a peer group, which is generally comprised of companies in the retail or wholesale industries that primarily conduct business in apparel or related accessories, sell products under multiple brands through retail and outlet stores, and have net sales generally between one-half and two times the Company's net sales.
-In fiscal 2011, our peer group was comprised of the following sixteen companies:
+In fiscal 2012, our peer group was comprised of the following sixteen companies:

 Aeropostale, Inc.

 American Eagle Outfitters, Inc.

 Ann, Inc.

 Ascena Retail Group, Inc.

 Chico's FAS, Inc.

 The Children's Place Retail Stores, Inc.

 Coach, Inc.

-Coldwater Creek Inc.

-Collective Brands, Inc.

 Columbia Sportswear Company

+Fossil, Inc.

 Guess?, Inc.

 Hanesbrands Inc.

 Jones Group, Inc.

-Pacific Sunwear of California, Inc.

 Quiksilver, Inc.

+Under Armour, Inc.

+Urban Outfitters, Inc.

 The Warnaco Group, Inc.

-In August 2011, our Compensation Committee conducted its annual review of our peer group with Hay Group and determined to remove The Gymboree Corp. and J. Crew Group, Inc. as both companies no longer had publicly traded equity; Oxford Industries, Inc. as it no longer fit within the criteria described above; and The Timberland Company as it had been acquired by VF Corporation.
-Based on the review, the Committee determined to add to the peer group Ann, Inc., Collective Brands, Inc., Hanesbrands Inc., and Jones Group, Inc.
+In August 2012, our Compensation Committee conducted with Hay Group its annual review of our peer group and determined to remove Coldwater Creek, Inc. and Pacific Sunwear of California, Inc. as both companies no longer fit the criteria above.
+Collective Brands, Inc. was also removed as it was acquired in 2012.
+Based on the review, the Compensation Committee determined to add Fossil, Inc., Under Armour, Inc., and Urban Outfitters, Inc. to the peer group as they fit the criteria established for the peer group.